w3c/wot-architecture/proposals/security_and_privacy.md

 ### 1. [Does this specification deal with personally-identifiable information?](https://www.w3.org/TR/security-privacy-questionnaire/#pii)

-Indirectly.
-The WoT Thing Description describes IoT devices and may include information such as location and type.
+**Yes, Indirectly.**  The WoT Thing Description describes IoT devices and may include information such as location and type.
 If these devices can be associated with an owner, then it may be possible to infer information about the owner.
-For example, if they have a baby monitor, they may have a baby, are probably in a certain age range, and so forth.
+For example, if a user is associated with a device as an owner, and that device is a baby monitor, then the user may have a baby, the user is probably in a certain age range, and so forth.

 The WoT Thing Description (TD) also allows extension via the inclusion of custom vocabularies.
 Although the WoT standard itself does not have any requirement for PII, it is possible an extension might.
 We consider this aspect of PII inclusion to be out of scope.

-As for the indirect risk, we recommend that as a precaution a WoT Thing Description should be treated _as if_ it contained PII and be stored, cached, and transmitted accordingly.
-For example, we recommend that it only be distributed to authorized and authenticated users (for example, via a directory service or to a registered owner) and only be cached for a limited time.
+As for the indirect risk, in our Security Considerations we recommend that as a precaution a
+WoT Thing Description should be treated _as if_ it contained PII and be stored, cached, and transmitted accordingly.
+For example, we recommend that TDs only be distributed to authorized and authenticated users (for example, via a directory service protected by access controls or to a registered owner) and only be cached for a limited time.

 ### 2. [Does this specification deal with high-value data?](https://www.w3.org/TR/security-privacy-questionnaire/#credentials)

-Yes.
-A WoT Thing may both require credentials to be accessed and use credentials to access other devices.
-However, these are generally to secure M2M communication and are not user credentials.
-We define an architecture for managing sensitive credentials securely.
+**Yes.**  A WoT Thing may both require credentials to be accessed and use credentials to access other devices.
+However, these are generally to secure M2M communication and are not (or should not be) tied directly to user credentials used for other services.
+We also define an architecture for managing sensitive credentials securely.

-The WoT architecture deals with the operational phase of IoT devices and does not specify how credentials are provisioned to devices.
+The WoT architecture deals with the operational phase of IoT devices and does not itself specify how credentials are provisioned to devices.
-The WoT Architecture document does use a strict separation of private security data from public data and metadata, and recommends the use of an isolated private security data subsystem, such as TPM (Trusted Platform Module).
+The WoT Architecture document does however recommend a strict separation of private security data from public data and metadata, and recommends the use of an isolated private security data subsystem in the implementation of IoT devices, such as a TPM (Trusted Platform Module).

 The WoT Runtime and WoT Scripting API are defined in such a way that they do not have direct access to private credentials.
-Instead, an "abstract data type" is used in the WoT Protocol Bindings to implement security operations such as authentication without revealing such private security data to WoT Applications.
+Instead, an "abstract data type" is used in the WoT Protocol Bindings to implement security operations such as authentication and encryption.
+These operations can be implemented in such a way that they do not reveal private security data to WoT Applications or to other devices.

 ### 3. [Does this specification introduce new state for an origin that persists across browsing sessions?](https://www.w3.org/TR/security-privacy-questionnaire/#persistent-origin-specific-state)

+**No**, for both the interpretation of "session" as a browser session and as a WoT Runtime instance.

 This is not a browser-oriented specification although WoT Things can be accessed through browsers as if they